customgento/CustomGento_ProductBadges/docs/README.md

 * Magento >= 1.9 and < 2.0

 ## Installation Instructions
-1. Install via Modman or copy all the files into your document root.
+1. Install via Modman or copy all the files from the `src` folder into your Magento document root.
 2. Update your main product list template (usually `app/design/frontend/package/theme/template/catalog/product/list.phtml`):
     1. In the beginning of the file, after the product collection assignment (after the line $_productCollection=$this->getLoadedProductCollection();), add:
         ```php